North Carolina Home Insurance: Coastal vs Inland Coverage & Costs

 How Hurricane Helene Changed Everything

-• Statewide rates increased 7.5% effective June 1, 2025, with another 7.5% approved for June 1, 2026
+• Statewide homeowners rates rose 7.5% on June 1, 2025 and another 7.5% on June 1, 2026 (about 15% cumulative)

 • Coastal counties (Carteret through Brunswick) saw increases of approximately 16% in 2025 and 15.9% in 2026

 The pattern is clear: insurers are pulling back from the highest-risk coastal areas, and those who remain are charging more.
 Shopping your policy annually and working with an independent agent who specializes in coastal home insurance has never been more important.
+For a broader look at the market forces at play, see how climate change is driving costs up nationwide.

 Money-Saving Tips by Region